THE FULBRIDGE ACADEMY

 As a school we have high expectations and must aspire for all children to be at Level 4.
 Children at

 Level 1 will be receiving regular support from Learning Mentors, may have an individual education

 plan and are highly likely to have been sent to our Seclusion Centre.
 Parents will also be heavily

-involved and informed as will Team Leaders, the Deputy Head and the Head.
+involved and informed as will Team Leaders, the Assistant and Vice Principal’s and the Principal.